-Crespi-Reghizzi et al. suggest an interactive system to semi-automatically generate a programming language grammar from program samples [22].
+Crespi-Reghizzi et al. suggest an interactive system to semi-automatically generate a programming language grammar from program samples [17].
 This system relies heavily on the language designer to help the algorithm converge on the target language by asking for appropriate positive and negative examples.
 Every time the learning algorithm conjectures a new grammar, it outputs all sentences for that grammar up to a certain length.
 If the conjectured grammar is too large, there will be sentences in the output that don't belong and the designer marks them as such.
 If the conjectured grammar is too small, there will be sentences missing from the output and the designer is expected to provide them.
-This latter task is significantly more difficult because the cognitive burden of creating correct missing sentences is much greater than identifying flaws in existing sentences.
-A modern technique to alleviate this burden is to mutate programs in the positive set to automatically produce examples for the negative set.
-The designer's corrections are finally fed back into the algorithm which corrects the grammar and outputs a new conjecture, and the process repeats until the target grammar is obtained.
+The designer's corrections are fed back into the algorithm which corrects the grammar and outputs a new conjecture, and the process repeats until the target grammar is obtained.

-Another system is proposed by Dubey et al. to infer a context-free grammar from positive samples for a programming language dialect when the standard language grammar is already known [29].
-Their algorithm requires the nonterminals in the dialect grammar to be unchanged from the standard grammar, but allows for the terminals and production rules to be extended in the dialect grammar (i.e. new keywords can be added in the dialect along with their associated grammar rules).
+Another system is proposed by Dubey et al. to infer a context-free grammar from positive samples for a programming language dialect when the standard language grammar is already known [21].
+Their algorithm requires the non-terminals in the dialect grammar to be unchanged from the standard grammar, but allows for the terminals and production rules to be extended in the dialect grammar (i.e. new keywords can be added in the dialect along with their associated grammar rules).
 Their approach has the advantage of being fully automated so the designer simply needs to provide the dialect program samples and the standard language grammar.
-The authors have improved their original heuristic-based inference algorithm to a deterministic one that guarantees the output grammar parses all sample programs in the dialect language.
+However, like many current CFG inference techniques, a heuristic is used which cannot guarantee the output grammar converges exactly to the target grammar.